 If you find yourself, friends, family, or team, being weak, unaccountable, and complaining - I urge you to recognize these comfort seeking behaviors, and cultivate the courage to command strength, take accountability, and generate positive solutions to whatever situation.

 All these things are a primary part of my personal life path, and I'm learning how to integrate them as well.
 It helps to articulate these things and remind each other of their importance.
 To make "common sense" common practice.

-Life is precious and time is short.
+Life is precious.
 Now is the time to work and play on our deep inner game.
 May this serve you to effectively influence and lead others in your life in ways that are positively constructive and mutually beneficial.

 Can you dig it?